Doctors Note Logo

 Bile acid malabsorption is a common, treatable cause of chronic diarrhea that often goes unrecognized.
 If you've struggled with persistent, watery diarrhea—even after IBS-D treatments—bring BAM into the conversation with your gastroenterologist.
 Early diagnosis and targeted therapy can restore comfort and quality of life.

-For a quick assessment of your symptoms before your appointment, consider using this Medically approved LLM Symptom Checker Chat Bot to help document your experience and get AI-powered insights.
+For a quick assessment of your symptoms before your appointment, you can check your symptoms with Ubie's AI-powered symptom checker to help document your experience and gain clarity on potential causes.
 And remember, always speak to a doctor about anything that could be serious.

 (References)